umairyaquoob/password-generator/README.md

 # password-generator

-A python program that generates passwords.
+A passowrd generator program in Python.